spacemanspiff2007/EasyCo/docs/index.rst

 Welcome to the EasyCo documentation!
 ====================================
 Easy configuration for Python programs with yaml files!

 EasyCo can automatically create a default configuration from provided default values and will validate the provided data.
-It also provides auto complete in the IDE:
+It also provides auto complete in the IDE!

 .. image:: /gifs/example.gif